Is E3 Spark Plugs worth it? E3 Spark Plugs – Pros and Cons

 • Low cost.

-• It easy to find in auto parts stores.
+• It is easy to find in auto parts stores.

 • Available in large quantities.